+Delaware

-Delaware 77-0118518 (State or other jurisdiction of incorporation or organization or organization or organization) (I.R.S.
-Employer Identification No.) 3120 Scott Blvd., Suite 130 Santa Clara, California 95054 (Address of principal executive offices) (Zip code) (408) 454-5100 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) requirements for the past 90 days.
-Yes ☑ No □ ' ' Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Exchang ge Act).
-Yes ☑ No □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A Act).
-Yes □ No ☑ Number of shares of Common Stock outstanding at October 31, 2005: 24,253,795
+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+3120 Scott Blvd., Suite 130 Santa Clara, California 95054

+(Address of principal executive offices) (Zip code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer

+Accelerated filer

+Non-accelerated filer

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗹

+Number of shares of Common Stock outstanding at January 30, 2006: 24,827,299

-SYNAPTICS INCORPORATED QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED SEPTEMBER 30, 2005
+SYNAPTICS INCORPORATED QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED DECEMBER 31, 2005